jannisborn/covid19_ultrasound/README.md

-# Automatic Detection of COVID-19 from **Ultrasound** Data
+# Automatic Detection of COVID-19 from *Ultrasound* Data

 We develop a **computer vision** approach for the diagnosis of **COVID-19** infections from **Point-of-care Ultrasound** (POCUS) recordings.
 This is the **first approach to automatically detect COVID-19 from ultrasound**.
-Next to the code for our model and our [website](https://pocovidscreen.org), we also make a **dataset** available.
+Next to the code for our model and our [website (https://pocovidscreen.org)](https://pocovidscreen.org), we also make a **dataset** available.
 This complements the current data collection initiaves that only focus on CT or X-Ray data.
-The data includes a total of ~60 videos of COVID 19 patients, as well as pneumonia and healthy lungs.
+The data includes a total of ~60 videos (> 1000 images) of COVID 19 patients, as well as pneumonia and healthy lungs.
 **Please help growing the database!**